viamrobotics/docs/docs/components/board/_index.md

 ### Analogs

-If an analog to digital converter (ADC) chip is being used in your robot, analog readers (analogs) will have to be configured.
+If an analog-to-digital converter (ADC) chip is being used in your robot, analog readers (analogs) will have to be configured.
 An ADC takes a voltage as input and converts it to an integer output (for example, a number between 0 and 1023 in the case of the 10 bit MCP3008 chip).